Medicine Hat Public Library

 Medicine Hat Public Library (MHPL) is a public library located in Medicine Hat, Alberta, Canada.
 It overlooks the beautiful South Saskatchewan River, on Treaty 7, Treaty 4, and Métis Nation Region 3 territory.
 MHPL is a member of the Shortgrass Library System and The Alberta Library.

-The library is located in Medicine Hat's downtown core, across the street from the Esplanade Arts and Heritage Centre and next to the Court of Queen’s Bench on First Street S.E.
+The library is located in Medicine Hat's downtown core, across the street from the Esplanade Arts and Heritage Centre and next to the Court of King’s Bench on First Street S.E.